Frequently Asked Questions

 - 2 semesters with a heavy academic and practicum load beginning in fall semester.

-- 4 semesters with approximately 10 units for 2 academic years beginning in fall semester.
+- 4 semesters with approximately 2 academic years beginning in fall semester.

 No, but you can take prerequisite courses in the summer.